 \begin{problem} Suppose $\Phi$ is a $C^\omega$ IFS such that one of the maps $f_j \in \Phi$ is not a similitude.
 Is $K_\Phi$ is Salem set? \end{problem}

-Next cases beyond Problem \ref{prob:nonlinear} would be to study Fourier decay for problems that do not have uniform contraction such as systems that \textit{contract on average} \cite{Walkden,Werner} or for \textit{parabolic} IFSs, that is, IFS where one of the branches has a parabolic fixed point: $f_j'(x) = 1$ for some point $x$ and $j \in \cA$, such as the inverse branches of the \textit{Manneville-Pommeau map} \cite{PS} or \textit{Farey map}.
-In such cases it is possible the large deviation estimates are no longer as strong \cite{PS} as the ones used in \cite{JordanSahlsten,SahlstenStevens}, which could cause issues in proving polynomial Fourier decay rate.
+Next cases beyond Problem \ref{prob:nonlinear} would be to study Fourier decay for problems that do not have uniform contraction such as systems that \textit{contract on average} (see e.g. the works of Werner from 2005 and Walkden \cite{Walkden} from 2013) or for \textit{parabolic} IFSs, that is, IFS where one of the branches has a parabolic fixed point: $f_j'(x) = 1$ for some point $x$ and $j \in \cA$, such as the inverse branches of the \textit{Manneville-Pommeau map} \cite{PS} or \textit{Farey map}.
+In such cases it is possible the large deviation estimates are no longer as strong (see e.g. the work of Pollicott and Sharp \cite{PS} from 2009) as the ones used in \cite{JordanSahlsten,SahlstenStevens}, which could cause issues in proving polynomial Fourier decay rate.
 Thus potentially the rate could be at most polylogarithmic in these cases if the typical orbits with respect to the self-conformal measure spend much time near the parabolic fixed point.

 \begin{problem} If $\mu$ is a non-atomic self-conformal measure for $C^2$ IFS $\Phi$ such that one $f_j \in \Phi$ has a parabolic fixed point and $p_j > 0$.
 Then does the Fourier transform of $\mu$ decay at most polylogarithmically? \end{problem}